rogerjdeangelis/setup-personal-edition-altair-slc-eclipse-workspace-config-sasautos-sasuser-saswork-autoexec/README.md

         If you lose the log screen but have the logtab then grab the log tab an drag it before the program screen.

-        Note you can always get  Dates output and log.
+        Note you can always get dated output and log.
         Using the dated outputs in the lower panel.

-        For  log in click on log in the right panel for  listing output  results to restore upper panels
+        For  log  click on log in the right panel for  listing  go to output results and click  to restore upper panels

+        You can always save the perspetive using Windows>perspective> save
+        Restore using
+           Windows>perspective> reset

+        However this does not save the listing window.
+Go to outputs console

      6 HOW TO ASSIGN EDITOR KEYS TO FUNCTION KEYS AND MOUSE ACTIONS
        ------------------------------------------------------------